janet-lang/janet/doc/The-Janet-Abstract-Machine-Bytecode.md

 Each instruction is also listed with a signature, which are the arguments the instruction expects.
 There are a handful of instruction signatures, which combine the arity and type of the instruction.
-The assembler does not do any typechecking per closure, but does prevent jumping to invalid instructions and failure to return or error.
+The assembler does not do any type-checking per closure, but does prevent jumping to invalid instructions and failure to return or error.

 ### Notation